 Every person working the land—from farmers to farm laborers—deserve the same access to safe working environment as the rest of us.
 After all, they are the folks responsible for making sure we’re fed.

 More Profitable per acre:

 Selling organic is profitable—22-35% more profitable than conventional farming, according to a comprehensive study by Washington State University.
-Researchers David W. Crowder and John P. Reganold gathered data from 44 studies of 55 crops grown on 5 five continents spanning 40 years—in attempt to prove the economical competitiveness of Organic farming vs. conventional.
+Researchers David W. Crowder and John P. Reganold gathered data from 44 studies of 55 crops grown on 5 five continents spanning 40 years—in an attempt to prove the economic competitiveness of Organic farming vs. conventional.

 The study found costs between running an organic and conventional farm are roughly even.
 Organic farmers don’t have to buy expensive synthetic pesticides and fertilizers, but they do spend more on labor costs (we call it reinvesting in the community through job creation and stability).
 So what gives organic producers the extra bump?
 They get a higher price when selling certified Organic crops.
 This “premium” is around 30% and has stayed roughly the same over four decades.

 So how do chickens factor into Organic agriculture?